tmtsoftware/csw-prod-qa/locationTests/README.md

 ```

 The commands described below can be found under `locationTests/target/universal/stage/bin`.
-You can run them in different terminals, on the same or different hosts.
+After setting the above environment variables, you can run them in different terminals, on the same or different hosts.

-    cd locationTests/target/universal/stage/bin

-Make sure to use the same `interfaceName` as above, if running on the same host.
-In addition, the `clusterSeeds` property must indicate the IP address and port number of the location
+The `clusterSeeds` property must indicate the IP address and port number of the location
 service `csw-cluster-seed` application.
 For redundancy, you can run multiple instances of the location service
 on different hosts.
-In that case, separate the values by a comma.
+In that case, separate the `clusterSeeds` values by a comma.
 For example:

-    test-akka-service-app 10
+    export clusterSeeds='192.168.178.66:7777,192.168.178.68:7777'

 Scala Version
 -------------